nemata/ultimate-job-offer/README.md

 > + We are doing innovative business: Like Facebook for AirBNB with soundcloud
 > + We offer a competitive base salary plus an amazing bonus plan, profit sharing and award program
 > + We also offer outstanding perks, award programs, bonuses and so much more! (e.g. free soda, free Club Mate, free hugs, free WiFi, unlimited power outlets, private airport – to be fully opened end of 2014)
+> + We always welcome your input - so that there is some at least
 > + For motivated employees the company offers a remunerative Share Option Plan!
 > + Our employees are allowed to work from wherever they are, as long as it's one of our offices
 > + We love open-source technologies as long as it's free
+> + Most of the [technological buzzwords listed on Wikipedia](http://en.wikipedia.org/wiki/List_of_buzzwords#Science_and_technology) are actual inventions of our grandmas

 Please reply back with your CV and I'll tell you more about the role, and also send it to gazillions of other companies.